INVESTMENT GUIDE

 Can foreigners buy off-plan apartments in Florianópolis?

-Yes, foreigners can freely purchase off-plan apartments in Brazil.
+Yes, foreigners can purchase off-plan apartments in Brazil.
 You need a CPF (Brazilian tax ID), which can be obtained online through the Brazilian Federal Revenue website.
-Non-residents can own property, receive rental income, and sell freely.
-There are no restrictions on profit repatriation.
-The process is straightforward: obtain CPF, open Brazilian bank account (can be done remotely with some banks), sign purchase contract, and make payments via international wire transfer.
+Non-residents can own property, rent it after delivery, and sell it, subject to Brazilian tax, banking, and foreign-exchange rules.
+The process usually involves CPF, bank/payment planning, contract review, and international wire transfers.

 What are the main risks of buying off-plan?